 Collaborative Training for Aquarium Interpreters

-We are working collaboratively with other aquariums across the country—including Monterey Bay Aquarium, National Aquarium in Baltimore, Vancouver Aquarium, Birch Aquarium at Scripps, and Aquarium of the Pacific in Long Beach—to develop training techniques and a toolkit that staff and volunteer interpreters can use to relate climate change to the live animals in their collections.
-With funding from the Institute of Museum and Library Services, more than 1,000 interpreters have been trained in climate change science, communication strategies and interpretive techniques.
+Developed training techniques and a toolkit that staff and volunteer interpreters can use to relate climate change to the live animals in their collections.
+More than 1,000 interpreters have been trained in climate change science, communication strategies and interpretive techniques.

 Building a National Coalition of Aquariums

-Thanks to funding from the National Oceanographic and Atmospheric Administration (NOAA), we are partnering with Monterey Bay Aquarium and National Aquarium in Baltimore to:
+Monterey Bay Aquarium and National Aquarium in Baltimore

-- Create a national network for training, resource sharing and support, including an interactive website, online seminars and an empowerment evaluation that tracks the progress of each of more than 40 participating institutions
+- Created a national network for training, resource sharing and support, including an interactive website, online seminars and an empowerment evaluation that tracks the progress of each of more than 40 participating institutions

-- Develop and disseminate portable, replicable, cart-based educational activities on climate change and the oceans in order to complement and assist interpretation of aquarium live animal exhibits
+- Developed and disseminated portable, replicable, cart-based educational activities on climate change and the oceans in order to complement and assist interpretation of aquarium live animal exhibits

-- Host regional and national summits to strengthen collaboration and showcase and disseminate model programs
+- Hosted regional and national summits to strengthen collaboration and showcase and disseminate model programs